Ire fortiter quo nemo ante iit.

 Items of historic interest involving this ship: -

 Background Data: The 1962 Defence Estimates included plans for “front line support ships” which would be capable of maintaining “fleet speed” a term which was later defined as sustained steaming at 20 knots.
-It was noted during the Kuwait Crisis in the summer of 1961 that the 4 oilers of the TIDE CLASS, together with OLNA (2) were the only RFA’s with this capability.
-Invitations to Tender were issued during 1962 and on the 4th February 1963, it was officially announced that an order had been placed for 3 ships in what became known as the OLYNTHUS CLASS.
-Early official references to the Class suggest that up to 6 ships were planned.
+It was noted during the Kuwait Crisis in the summer of 1961 that the four oilers of the TIDE CLASS, together with OLNA (2) were the only RFA’s with this capability.
+Invitations to Tender were issued during 1962 and on the 4th February 1963, it was officially announced that an order had been placed for three ships in what became known as the OLYNTHUS CLASS.
+Early official references to the Class suggest that up to six ships were planned.
 They were designed by the builders to meet specific requirements and this design built on the success of the IMPROVED TIDE CLASS and when they entered service they were the largest and fastest ships in the RFA Fleet.
 Capable of operating 3 x Seaking helicopters, they had full hangar facilities too.
-2 of the Class were renamed in 1967 to obviate confusion with the names of HM ships.
+Two of the Class were renamed in 1967 to obviate confusion with the names of HM ships.
 When built, the Class cost approx £10½m

 4 February 1963 Ordered as AO 17